zzeromin/RetroPie-Clcd/README.md

-# Retropie-Clcd
+# RetroPie-Clcd
-Scrolling Game Title for Retropie v4.0.2 using 16x2 CLCD on RAS Console-Pi
+Scrolling Game Title for RetroPie v4.0.2 using 16x2 CLCD on RAS Console-Pi

-Small script written in Python for Retropie project (https://retropie.org.uk/) running on Raspberry Pi 2,3, which displays all neccessary info on a 16x2 CLCD display
+Small script written in Python for RetroPie project (https://retropie.org.uk/) running on Raspberry Pi 2,3, which displays all neccessary info on a 16x2 CLCD display

 #Features: